Regularity of the superstring supermeasure and the superperiod map: Application to super-Schottky ideal

 \begin{theorem} Let $d$ be the minimal number such that $\II_{Sch}^d\sub \II_{s-Sch}$.
 Then for $g$ odd, we have $d=g$, while for $g$ even we have $d\ge g-1$. \end{theorem}

 \begin{proof} At a generic point of the classical Schottky locus, for any conormal vector $\xi$ we can find a function $f\in \II_{Sch}$ with $\xi$ as its leading part.
-Now Theorem \ref{generic-rank-thm} implies that $\per^*f^{g-1}\neq 0$ for even $g$, while $\per^*f^{g-2}\neq 0$ for odd $g$. \end{proof}
+Now Theorem \ref{generic-rank-thm} implies that $\per^*f^{g-1}\neq 0$ for odd $g$, while $\per^*f^{g-2}\neq 0$ for even $g$. \end{proof}